wes4m/vheap/README.md

 ![vHeapPng](imgs/vHeapStaticDemo.png)

 ## Support & installation
-This vHeap version is built to work with [pwndbg](https://github.com/pwndbg/pwndbg) on GDB.
+This vHeap version is built to work with [pwndbg](https://github.com/pwndbg/pwndbg) on GDB (requires GDB v11 and higher).

 Clone and install [pwndbg](https://github.com/pwndbg/pwndbg) then
 ```